 Batman, Superman, Wonder Woman X-Men

 The final round is usually a BIG picture round.
 This is what I did my first year:

 Here they have to write down both the book title and the author based on the movie.
 FUN!!
 The last event is always worth the most points.
+The kids actually did pretty well on this one.
 After that, tally up your points and announce who wins.

-Our librarians have won the past FOUR years, but it’s always been pretty close.
+Our librarians have won the past FOUR years in a row, but it’s always been pretty close.
 Phil, our adult services librarian, wanted a championship belt, so Miss Gloria made this for the event:

 As prizes, we give out candy bars to all the kids that participate.

 THAT’S IT!!
 Really simple–the hardest part is finding questions to ask the kids.
 I’ve found some pretty cheap trivia books meant for kids and just used those.
 Easy enough!